smiron/JPMC.OrderManagement/README.md

 - **Reduced API latency**: Containers are always running and prepared to process requests.
 There is no service related latency or overhead.
 - **Reduced operational overhead**: There are no instances to manage.
 The service automatically provisions the required underlying infrastructure to run the containers.
 - **Scalability**: ECS automatically scales up and down the number of containers to satisfy the workload being placed on the service.

+#### Private Connectivity

+You may notice that the solution diagram doesn't require a NAT Gateway.
+The reason for this is that the solution provisions gateway and interface endpoints for all AWS services used from the private subnets.
+Therefore the CDK `NetworkingStack` stack provisions interface endpoints for `ECR` and `CloudWatch Logs` and gateway endpoints for `S3` and `DynamoDB`.

 ### Services